containers/buildah/docs/buildah-copy.md

 If the .containerignore/.dockerignore file exists in the context directory, `buildah copy` reads its contents.
 If both exist, then .containerignore is used.

-When the \fB\fC\-\-ignorefile\fR option is specified Buildah reads the content to exclude files and directories from the source directory, when copying content into the image.
+When the \fB\fC\-\-ignorefile\fR option is specified Buildah reads it and uses it to decide which content to exclude when copying content into the working container.

-Users can specify a series of Unix shell globals in a ignore file to identify files/directories to exclude.
+Users can specify a series of Unix shell glob patterns in an ignore file to identify files/directories to exclude.

 Buildah supports a special wildcard string `**` which matches any number of